 If you are extremely sensitive you’re going to want to make sure you can source some tolerable bulking material before you start.

 A lot of the maintenance also includes some strong smells of excrement so you have to be able to tolerate that.
+It you don’t want things to start festering and producing bacteria and mold you have to empty this often, possibly every day.

 I have seen some mold growing in the finishing drawer.